gutujir/requirement-analysis/README.md

 - **Scalability**: The system should be able to handle an increase in user traffic and expand to support additional services without major rework.

+## Acceptance Criteria

+### What are Acceptance Criteria?

+**Acceptance Criteria** are the conditions that a software product must meet in order to be accepted by the end user, client, or system owner.
+They define the expected behavior of the system and serve as a guide for testing to ensure the system performs as intended.
+Acceptance criteria are often written in the form of "Given-When-Then" statements and are crucial for validating the system's functionality during the development and testing phases.

+### Importance of Acceptance Criteria

+- **Clarity**: They provide a clear understanding of what is expected for each feature or requirement.
+- **Testability**: Acceptance criteria help define specific tests that can be executed to verify that the feature works as intended.
+- **Stakeholder Alignment**: They ensure that all stakeholders (including developers, testers, and business owners) agree on what constitutes a successful feature implementation.
+- **Quality Assurance**: They serve as the foundation for acceptance testing, which helps to ensure that the software meets the required standards and functions as expected.

+### Example of Acceptance Criteria: Checkout Feature for Booking Management System

+For the **Checkout** feature in the **Booking Management System**, the acceptance criteria could be:

+1. **Given** the user has selected a service and is on the checkout page, **When** they enter valid payment details, **Then** the system should process the payment and confirm the booking.
+2. **Given** the user is on the checkout page, **When** they enter an invalid payment method, **Then** the system should display an error message indicating that the payment method is invalid.
+3. **Given** the user has made a successful payment, **When** the payment is confirmed, **Then** the system should send a booking confirmation email to the user.
+4. **Given** the user has selected a date and time for the service, **When** they confirm their booking, **Then** the system should display the service details and the payment summary before completing the transaction.

+These criteria ensure that the checkout process functions as expected, allowing for thorough testing and validation of the feature.

 ---
 Feel free to explore and contribute to the project!